Starting an online business is the ultimate path to freedom – especially if you’re planning a long-term relocation abroad.

 Namecheap is a great place to find affordable domain names.

 Every online business needs a home on the web.
 So let’s walk through how you can get yours.

 The main purpose of your website is to showcase your products and services for your target audience.
 Think of it as your shop window on the Internet.

 It’s not essential to include a blog on your website.
 Many online businesses start with just a simple one page set up.

-If this is you, then Carrd is the perfect way to do launch your website.
-They offer a wide range of beautiful one page sites for the measly cost of just $19 per YEAR!
+If this is you, then Carrd is the perfect way to launch your website.
+Carrd offers a wide range of beautiful one page sites for the measly price of just $19 per YEAR!

 But if you want to take full advantage of SEO and audience building, you should consider setting up a website that includes a blog.

-If you want a blog, then you should set up your business website using WordPress instead of Carrd.
+If you want to focus on building a blog, then you should set up your business website using WordPress instead of Carrd.